Ronaldo7-w/Cyber-Home-Lab-Microsoft-Sentinel-/README.md

 ### Skills Learned

-- Creating an Azure subscription and setting up a VM.
+- Creating a Virtual Machine in the Azure Portal.
 - Configuring Log Analytics Workspace.
 - Forwarding logs and integrating with Sentinel.
 - Enhanced knowledge of network protocols and security vulnerabilities.